chadtopaz/computational-linear-algebra/coursebook/coursebook.md

   $\mathbf{A}$.
 - The matrix $\mathbf{R}$ gives the change of basis between the vectors in $\mathbf{Q}$ and the vectors in $\mathbf{A}$.
-- The decompisition is unique up to some sign changes, so if we require
+- The decomposition is unique up to some sign changes, so if we require
   $R_{ii}\geq 0$, it is unique.
 - If the columns of $\mathbf{A}$ are independent, then $R_{ii}\neq 0$.
 - On the other hand, if column $j$ of $\mathbf{A}$ can be written as a